tanaikech/GeminiWithFiles/README.md

 "main.js" is used for the Google Apps Script library.
 So, in this pattern, you are not required to use it.

-In this case, please install another library [PDFApp](https://github.com/tanaikech/PDFApp).
+In this case, please copy and paste the script of [PDFApp](https://github.com/tanaikech/PDFApp/blob/master/PDFApp.js) into the same project.
 This is used for converting PDF data to image data.
 When an error like `ReferenceError: PDFApp is not defined` occurs, please check this.

 # Scopes